open-telemetry/oteps/text/0156-columnar-encoding.md

 > Multiple streams can be simultaneously opened between a client and a server to increase the maximum achievable throughput.

-If the client is shutting down (e.g. when the containing process wants to exit) the client will optionally wait until all pending acknowledgements are received or until an implementation specific timeout expires.
+If the client is shutting down (e.g. when the containing process wants to exit) the client will wait until all pending acknowledgements are received or until an implementation specific timeout expires.
 This ensures reliable delivery of telemetry data.
-The client implementation should expose an option to turn on and off the waiting during shutdown.
-This behavior is described in more details in the section [Best effort delivery guarantee](#best-effort-delivery-guarantee).

 The protobuf definition of this service is: